 You’ll also have access to a series of dedicated Visa Infinite Privilege perks for dining, wine tasting, golf, and hotel stays.

-Finally, all RBC cardholders can save 3¢/L on fuel at Petro-Canada, and will earn 20% more Petro-Points and RBC Rewards points upon linking their card to their Petro-Points account.
+Finally, all RBC cardholders can save 3¢/L on fuel at Petro-Canada, and will earn 20% more Petro-Points and RBC Avion points upon linking their card to their Petro-Points account.

 As RBC’s highest-end travel rewards credit card, the RBC Avion Visa Infinite Privilege offers an industry-leading set of insurance provisions.